RajeshSuthar07/OIBSIP/README.md

 # OIBSIP
-In this Repository, I uploaded the all Task of Level-2 from domain Web Development &amp; Designing
+In this Repository, I uploaded all Tasks of Level-2 from domain "Web Development &amp; Designing"